 News story from yesterday.

-You got a sports team doesn't mean that you're not part of the community and you're not part of our democracy.
+I just think that somebody's a sports figure, you got a sports team doesn't mean that you're not part of the community and you're not part of our democracy, Obama said during a halftime interview on TNT.

 So while he doesn't support boycotts, he supports any entity on the side he has chosen, which is against the people of Arizona.

-And you've got states around the country threatening or telling their public workers you can't go to Arizona.
+And you've got states around the country threatening or telling their public workers, you can't go to Arizona.

-You must you must boycott.
+You must boycott.

 The President of the United States could have come down here.